 In this post, we’ll talk more in-depth about the Agile Release Train covering the following:

 So today, let’s demystify some terms a little while setting your mind at ease about responsible program management.

 Introducing SAFe and the Agile Release Train

 First, here’s a brief definition of the important terms this post will cover.
 The scaled agile framework, commonly abbreviated as SAFe, is an agile software development methodology aimed specifically at the enterprise.
 More to the point, it answers the question, “How does one scale agile software development across multiple teams?”

-The agile release train, often abbreviated to ART, is SAFe’s core means of value delivery from IT organizations to end-customers.
+The agile release train, often abbreviated to ART, is SAFe’s core means of value delivery from IT organizations to end customers.
+You’re probably going to be talking about something like 50–150+ people.
+And they’ll probably be spread across something like 5–15+ delivery teams, not including program management personnel.
 The exact structure and nature of the ART will vary by program and organization, but it has common principles and methodological constructs that we’ll dive into today.